 We maintain specific pathogen-free facilities through comprehensive testing and diagnostics and via preventive health services.
 Our optimal health services remove the potential for intercurrent disease to confound research data and, for some agents, to adversely affect well-being.

-The preclinical imaging team provides state-of-the-art in vivo imaging technology and infrastructure to support basic research and translational studies.
+The preclinical imaging team provides state-of-the-art in vivo imaging technology and infrastructure to support basic and preclinical research.
 Our modalities include the following:

-Additional imaging resources are available through the Translational Bioimaging Center, a partnership between our animal imaging team and the University of Washington Department of Radiology to support imaging research by members of the Fred Hutch/University of Washington Cancer Consortium.
+Additional imaging resources are available through the Translational Bioimaging Core, or TBIC, a partnership between our animal imaging team and the University of Washington Department of Radiology to support imaging research by members of the Fred Hutch/University of Washington Cancer Consortium.

 We offer hands-on training to investigators in handling, equipment use, and a variety of techniques and procedures to aid in your research.